amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ## Installing Dapr into your local environment

 In this section we'll explain how to install Dapr into your local development environment.
-With Dapr installed locally, you can run Daprized applications in self-hosted mode.
+With Dapr installed locally, you can run your application with Dapr in self-hosted mode.

 Follow these steps to install Dapr locally: